KondorFinance/terms/README.md

 your address, telephone number, and email address;
 a statement by you that you have a good faith belief that the disputed use is not authorized by the copyright owner, its agent, or the law;
 a statement by you, made under penalty of perjury, that the above information in your notice is accurate and that you are the copyright or intellectual property owner or authorized to act on the copyright or intellectual property owner’s behalf.
-You can reach us at: contact@Kondor.io
+You can reach us at: hello@kondor.finance

 13. Definitions.
 “Acceptable Use Policy” means the policy set forth below, as it may be updated by us from time to time.
 You agree not to, and not to allow third parties to, use the Services: